zachrp8/zachrp8/README.md

 - 👋 Hi, I’m @zachrp8
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning CSS and Javascript
+- 🌱 I’m currently learning CSS and Javascript while working at Dick's Sporting Goods
 - 💞️ I’m looking to collaborate on various projects to gain experience in the different fields and gain an idea of what I would like to do in the future
 - 📫 You can reach me at zparkhurst11@gmail.com